DanMcInerney/LANs.py/README.md

 -d: open an xterm with driftnet to see all images they view

--p: print username/passwords for FTP/IMAP/POP/IRC/HTTP, HTTP POSTs made, all searches made, incoming/outgoing emails, and IRC messages sent/received
+-p: print username/passwords for FTP/IMAP/POP/IRC/HTTP, HTTP POSTs made, all searches made, incoming/outgoing emails, and IRC messages sent/received; will also decode base64 if the email authentication is encrypted with it

 -ip: target this IP address